The first BART to OAK vehicle has begun testing!

 Fall 2014 – Revenue service begins.

-On December 9, 2009 the BART Board of Directors selected firms to fulfill design, build, operate and maintain contracts for the OAC project.
+On December 9, 2009 the BART Board of Directors selected firms to fulfill design, build, operate and maintain contracts for the BART to OAK project.
 For additional information on contracting opportunities, visit our Procurement page or contact Anthony Pegram, Contract Administrator, at email@example.com.

 1. Design Build Contractor: Flatiron/Parsons Joint Venture